And just in case you may want to try the red version, Pork Chile Colorado!! https://pinaenlacocina.com/asado-de-puerco-chile-colorado/

 - 8 to matillos husks removed and washed

 - 2-4 jalapenos roasted, seeded and diced (reserve 2 for garnishing)

 - *Handful of chopped cilantro plus more for garnish

 - 1 full teaspoon cumin I like plenty of cumin in my chile verde

 - 1 teaspoon granulated garlic

 - 1/2 teaspoon pepper

 - Pork broth about 5 cups

-- 1/4 cup of masa harina mixed with water to make a slurry.
+- 1/4 cup of masa harina mixed with 1/4 c water to make a slurry.
 Set aside. this is optional to achieve a thicker base

 - In a large pot, combine the pork butt, with half of the white onion, half of the head of garlic, 1 1/2 teaspoons of salt and enough water to cover pork.
 Cover and cook at a low simmer for 2 1/2 to 3 hours, until pork is tender.